suxuekun/libpyiotcloud/_setup_devguide/README.md

 		     'devices': array[{'devicename': string, 'deviceid': string, 'serialnumber': string, 'timestamp': string, 'heartbeat': string}, ...]}
 		   { 'status': 'NG', 'message': string}
 		   // deviceid refers to UUID
-		   // timestamp refers to the epoch time the device was registered/added
+		   // timestamp refers to the epoch time (in seconds) the device was registered/added
-		   // heartbeat refers to the epoch time of the last publish packet sent by the device
+		   // heartbeat refers to the epoch time (in seconds) of the last publish packet sent by the device
 		   // heartbeat will only appear if device has published an MQTT packet
+		   // In Javascript, heartbeat can be converted to a readable date using "new Date(heartbeat* 1000)"

 		B. ADD DEVICE
 		-  Request: